library-data-platform/ldlite/README.md

 Features
 --------

-* Queries Okapi-based modules and transforms JSON data for easier reporting
+* Queries Okapi-based modules and transforms JSON data into tables for easier reporting
-* Full SQL query support on transformed data using an embedded database, and export to CSV or Excel
+* Full SQL query support and export to CSV or Excel
-* No LDP server needed; only Python, and Okapi access to send CQL queries
 * Compatible with DBeaver database tool
-* Supports DuckDB, PostgreSQL, and Redshift database systems
+* Compatible with DuckDB, PostgreSQL, and Redshift database systems
 * PostgreSQL/Redshift support enables:
   * Sharing the data in a multiuser database
   * Access to the data using more database tools
-  * Querying the data from within the LDP query builder app
   * Storing the data in an existing LDP database if available
 * Runs on Windows, macOS, and Linux.